chikamsohenry/alx-pre_course/0x01-git/README.md

-this is my first readme created under this git directory
+creating my first readme under this git directory as a software engieering student of ALX